Leukemia: Causes

-There is no single known cause for any of the different types of leukemias.
-The few known causes, which are not generally factors within the control of the average person, account for relatively few cases.
-The cause for most cases of leukemia is unknown.
+Studies in 2009 and 2010 have shown a positive correlation between exposure to formaldehyde and the development of leukemia, particularly myeloid leukemia.
 The different leukemias likely have different causes.

 Leukemia, like other cancers, results from mutations in the DNA.
 Certain mutations can trigger leukemia by activating oncogenes or deactivating tumor suppressor genes, and thereby disrupting the regulation of cell death, differentiation or division.
 These mutations may occur spontaneously or as a result of exposure to radiation or carcinogenic substances.

 Among adults, the known causes are natural and artificial ionizing radiation and petrochemicals, notably benzene and alkylating chemotherapy agents for previous malignancies.
 Use of tobacco is associated with a small increase in the risk of developing acute myeloid leukemia in adults.
 Cohort and case-control studies have linked exposure to some petrochemicals and hair dyes to the development of some forms of leukemia.
 Diet has very limited or no effect, although eating more vegetables may confer a small protective benefit.

 Viruses have also been linked to some forms of leukemia.
 For example, human T-lymphotropic virus (HTLV-1) causes adult T-cell leukemia.

 A few cases of maternal-fetal transmission (a baby acquires leukemia because its mother had leukemia during the pregnancy) have been reported.
 Children born to mothers who use fertility drugs to induce ovulation are more than twice as likely to develop leukemia during their childhoods than other children.

-In a recent systematic review and meta-analysis, a statistically significant association was detected between neonatal phototherapy and any type of leukemia, and myeloid leukemia.
+In a recent systematic review and meta-analysis of any type of leukemia in neonates using phototherapy, typically to treat neonatal jaundice, a statistically significant association was detected between using phototherapy and myeloid leukemia.
 However, it is still questionable whether phototherapy is genuinely the cause of cancer or simply a result of the same underlying factors that gave rise to cancer.

 Radiation

-Large doses of Sr-90 emission from nuclear reactor accidents, nicknamed bone seeker increases the risk of bone cancer and leukemia in animals and is presumed to do so in people.
+Large doses of Sr-90 (called a bone seeking radioisotope) from nuclear reactor accidents, increases the risk of bone cancer and leukemia in animals and is presumed to do so in people.